 Dubai has some amazing spas most of which offer great pregnancy packages and some great prenatal and pregnancy massages.
 One of the top pregnancy massage Dubai has on offer is reputed to be at the beautiful Anantara Resort on the Palm.

 A floral gem in the winter months this is perhaps one of the most instagrammable places in Dubai and a great place to get some pregnancy photos!
 The Dubai Miracle Garden is only open from November to May during the UAE Winter months when the temperatures are cool enough for people to wander in the day time.
 One of the highlights of the garden is seeing the Emirates A380 made completely out of flowers and of course the beautiful heart flower tunnel.
 There are reputed to be over 5million flowers in the garden and it is truly stunning.
+This is really one of the best things to do in Dubai when pregnant in winter.

 Spend time on the beach